Click on photos to enlarge.

 Radio England publicity photo

-Johnnie's first radio job was presenting the marathon midnight to six show on “Swinging” Radio England.
+Johnnie's first radio job was presenting the overnight show on “Swinging” Radio England.

 click to hear audio Johnnie Walker and the “great gathering of the golden goodies” - with every other record by The Beatles - on Radio England in July 1966 (duration 4 minutes 23 seconds)